kmcolli/documentation/content/misc/azure-dev-ops-with-managed-openshift/index.md

 Azure DevOps is a very popular DevOps tool that has a host of features including the ability for developers to create CI/CD pipelines.

 In this document, I will show you how to connect your Managed OpenShift Cluster to Azure DevOps end-to-end including running the pipeline build process in the cluster, setting up the OpenShift internal image registry to store the images, and then finally deploy a sample application.
 To demonstrate the flexibility of Azure DevOps, I will be deploying to a ROSA cluster, however the same procudures will apply to if you choose to deploy to any other OCP Cluster.

+*This implementation has been tested on ROSA clusters up to the version 4.15.32 in HCP and 4.16.12 in Classic.*

 ## Prerequisites